Inorganic Materials Chemistry

-Our group is working in the area of solid-state materials chemistry and we currently have a number of projects focussing upon the synthesis, structural characterisation and properties of inorganic materials, as described on the research pages.
-This includes industrial collaboration to use our materials in real applications.
-We regularly publish our results in the field of materials chemistry and its interface with physics.
+Our group is working in the area of solid-state chemistry and we currently have a number of projects focussing upon the synthesis, structural characterisation and properties of inorganic materials, as described on the research pages.
+This includes industrial collaboration to use our materials in real applications, ranging from heterogeneous catalysis, to ionic conductors, and adsorbents.
+We have a range of active international projects, with extensive connections in Brazil and Indonesia, as well as in European universites.
+We regularly publish our results in the field of materials chemistry and its interface with physics (Google Scholar Link).

 If you are interested in joining the group as a PhD student or postdoctoral researcher please use the contact details to discuss funding options.
-We have also recently hosted visitors from various countries, including Poland, Brazil, Indonesia and China, and we actively collaborate with a number of groups in UK, Europe and beyond.
+We regularly host visitors from various countries, including Poland, Brazil, Nigeria, Indonesia and China, and we actively collaborate with a number of groups in UK, Europe and beyond.
 This has lead to some high-profile publications concerning new materials.

 Inorganic Materials Book series

-New volumes are now being commission for publication by the Royal Society of Chemistry in 2018 and beyond: click here for further information
+New volumes are now being published by the Royal Society of Chemistry since 2018: click here for further information

 Inorganic Materials (Eds D.W.
 Bruce, D. O'Hare and R.I.
 Walton) Wiley 2010-2014.